Alameda County COVID-19 Vaccination Information: Click here.

 Contra Costa Public Health Department: Coronavirus Call Center: (844) 729-8410.

-CA Dept of Public Health COVID-19 Updates
+CA Dept. of Public Health COVID-19 Vaccines

 Small businesses in Alameda and Contra Costa counties are eligible for disaster relief loans from the US Small Business Administration as a result of COVID-19: